MarketSquare/robotframework-style-guide/guides/guide.md

 #### Spacing Between Code Blocks Within Keyword Calls

-> Ocassionally keywords can be grouped in subsections of logical code blocks.
+> Occasionally keywords can be grouped in subsections of logical code blocks.
 In these instances it is acceptable to have 1 space between these code blocks, but no more than 1 space.

 #### Spacing Of Line Continuations